betastarps/blacket-hackx/README.md

 [zastix's github](https://github.com/notzastix)
 # How to use
 1. Open the console using (CTRL + SHIFT + J)<br>
-2. Paste them in using (CTRL + V)<br>
+2. Paste the hack your using by doing the command (CTRL + V)<br>
-3. Press enter
+3. Press enter!
-4. If you did all the steps correctly, then just follow any instructions that the hack your using says! :D
+4. If you did all of the steps correctly, then just follow any instructions that the hack your using says! :D